Our memory of Kevin (reprobate) Spacey’s career deserves better. Not the person, but the career.

 It turns out that Spacey IS a good example of the rot at the heart of society.
 It just took us a while to learn the real reason why.

 For film fans in the winter of 1995-96, reeling from The Usual Suspects and Seven, the newly minted videocassette (yes, for VCRs) of Swimming With Sharks became something of a must-watch, like Reservoir Dogs three years before.
 Here Spacey combined his tied-up hostage from The Ref, and his middle-manager’s slow-burn against a room of dinosaurs in Glengarry, into a hard-burn demolition of Generation X’s complaints about bullying bosses and what Douglas Copeland had just christened “McJobs.”
-There’s not a piece of the scenery that Spacey doesn’t chew on, and the whole thing is as delicious as lemon slices (uh, before you put the slices on paper cuts).
-When Spacey he won his Best Supporting Actor Oscar, sure, it was fair play for The Usual Suspects, but Spacey had built his Oscar head of steam because of many other organizations who expressly award for two or three of the year’s films.
-His annus mirabilis was rewarded with what he called onstage “the pudding,” and Hollywood suddenly had a new star.
+As Buddy Ackerman, there’s not a piece of the scenery that Spacey doesn’t chew on, and the whole thing is as delicious as lemon slices (uh, before you put the slices on paper cuts).
+Interestingly, this was the first time I (and most other film fans) had really seen him exude vulnerability (distinct from the softness revealed to be duplicity in The Usual Suspects).
+He would barely do it ever again, a restraint that both made and unmade his eventual career.

 The Warner Bros.
 Years

-The bad news for Spacey was that he became a star at the wrong time – not in the 1970s, when offbeat scenery-chewers like his Glengarry castmates Pacino and Arkin often became A-listers, but in the 1990s, when the biggest younger stars scanned as less psychotic and more hunky-attractive: Cruise, Gibson, Costner, Washington, Pitt, Clooney, and (if you squint) Hanks.
+The bad news for Spacey was that he became a star at the wrong time – not in the 1970s, when offbeat scenery-chewers like his Glengarry castmates Pacino and Arkin often became A-listers, but in the 1990s, when the biggest younger stars scanned as less psychotic and more hunky-attractive while vulnerable: Cruise, Costner, Washington, Pitt, Clooney, and (if you squint) Hanks.
 The good news for Spacey was that by 1996, an entire ecosystem existed for non-model, white-male, strong character actors to thrive in independent films, people like John Goodman, John Turturro, William H. Macy, and Steve Buscemi (let’s face it: Coen Brothers actors).
-The bad news for Spacey was that he didn’t want to be part of that ecosystem, to be like Harvey Keitel (the king of 90s indies!) and do it for the art; he wanted to be like his mentor (also a Glengarry castmate) Jack Lemmon, and rise to the top of the studio A-list because of talent despite average-ish looks.
+The bad news for Spacey was that he didn’t want to be part of that ecosystem, to be like Harvey Keitel (the king of 90s indies!) and do it for the art; he wanted to be like his mentor (also a Glengarry castmate) Jack Lemmon, and rise to the top of the studio A-list because of talent that outshone average-ish looks.